jetpacapp/DeepBeliefSDK/README.md

 Given the output from a pre-trained neural network, and a custom prediction model, returns a value estimating the probability that the image contains the object it has been trained against.

+## FAQ

+### Is this available for Android or other platforms?

+Not right now.
+I hope to make it available on other devices like Android and the Raspberry Pi in the future.
+I recommend checking out [Caffe](https://github.com/BVLC/caffe) and [OverFeat](http://cilvr.nyu.edu/doku.php?id=software:overfeat:start) if you're on the desktop.

+### Is the source available?

+Not at the moment.
+The compiled library and the neural network parameter set are freely reusable in your own apps under the BSD license though.

+### Can I train my own networks?

+There aren't any standard formats for sharing large neural networks unfortunately, so there's no way to import other CNNs into the app.
+The custom training should help you apply the included pre-trained network to your own problems to a large extent though.

 ## More Information

 Join the [Deep Belief Developers email list](https://groups.google.com/group/deep-belief-developers) to find out more about the practical details of implementing deep learning.